 EnCompass assisted a National Academies of Sciences, Engineering, and Medicine (National Academies) committee in evaluating and documenting how U.S. government investments in Rwanda human resources for health (HRH) have affected morbidity and mortality outcomes for people living with HIV.
 EnCompass’ role was to lead the data gathering component of the evaluation, drawing on its signature approaches of emphasizing participation at all stages of the process and taking utilization of findings as a primary objective.
 EnCompass’ work informed the National Academies committee report.

-This evaluation has four aims:
+This evaluation had four aims:

-- Describe PEPFAR investments in HRH in Rwanda over time, including support for the Ministry of Health and the broader context in which investments were made
+- Describe PEPFAR investments in Rwanda human resources for health over time, including support for the Ministry of Health and the broader context in which investments were made

-- Describe PEPFAR-supported HRH activities in Rwanda in relation to programmatic priorities, outputs, and outcomes
+- Describe PEPFAR-supported human resources for health activities in Rwanda in relation to programmatic priorities, outputs, and outcomes

-- Examine the impact of PEPFAR funding on HRH outcomes and on HIV-related outcomes at the patient or population level
+- Examine the impact of PEPFAR funding on human resources for health outcomes and on HIV-related outcomes at the patient or population level